mkuhlmann/top-secret/README.md

   mkuhlmann/top-secret
 ```

-Open up http://localhost:9000 and enter "password#" to login.
-Be sure to change api key and password after first login!
+## From scratch

-## Installing from scratch
+Clone the repository, install the dependencies via `composer install` or simply run `php update.php`.

-Clone the repository, and ether install composer dependencies manually or simply run `php update.php`.
-Then create a `storage/config.php` file and with the same structure as the `config/default.php` file to configure the service.
+Optionally, you are able to preconfigure any settings by creating a `storage/config.php` file with the same structure as the `config/default.php` file to configure the service.
+Everything should be configurable trough the web ui though.
+Defalt password is "password#", just type it in on the landing page.

 Updating is as simple as running a `git clone`.